National Disability Insurance Scheme

 - not letting you join the NDIS (become a participant)

-- not funding, or limiting reasonable and necessary supports in your plan
+- not funding or limiting supports in your plan

 - refusing to review your plan after a change of circumstances